mendix/docs/refguide7/drop_down.md

 ---
-title: "Drop-down"
+title: "Drop-Down"
 space: "Mendix 7 Reference Guide"
 parent: "input-widgets"
 ---

 A drop-down is an [input widget](input-widgets) that can be used to display and edit enumeration attributes.
 It should not be confused with a reference selector, which is used to select a object with which to fill an [association](associations).

 <div class="alert alert-info">{% markdown %}

  ![](attachments/16713880/16844000.png)

-This drop-down widget allows the end user to select the state of the customer.
+This drop-down widget allows the user to select the state of the customer.

 {% endmarkdown %}</div>

-## General properties
+## General Properties

-### Empty option caption
+### Empty Option Caption

-This property represents the caption for the empty option in drop-down shown to the end user.
+This property represents the caption for the empty option in the drop-down shown to the user.
 This is a translable text.
-See [Translatable Texts](translatable-texts).
+For more details, see [Translatable Texts](translatable-texts).

 <div class="alert alert-info">{% markdown %}

-Filling out the caption for an empty option increases user experience of your application.
-It also helps screen reader users to operate with the application easily.
-For example drop-down that represents color selection for a car could have "Select a color" caption.
+Filling out the caption for an empty option increases the user experience of your application.
+It also helps screen-reader users to operate the application easily.
+For example, the drop-down that represents the color selection for a car could have a caption reading "Select a color."

 {% endmarkdown %}</div>